kylpo/notes/Websites-vs-Webapps.md

 - global state
 - from rauchg

+Sites should strive for no global state?
+- URL is the single source of truth for what is currently shown
+- Makes sense when you think of a site as a set of documents
+  - searchable documents (and good for SEO)

 # Conclusions
 Overall, this distinction likely isn't helpful.
 Because as soon as you add global state to a site, it becomes an app, even if it still feels more like a site (like an e-commerce site).
 The more useful distinction is web vs native.
 I suppose it could be helpful, if you think of your product as a site, to limit it from app state for as long as possible.
 For example, modals are url accessible, all "state" is serialized to the URL.
 LINK TO APP STATE DOC